is the SSC?

 Society.
 The Americas Province is a province in the Western Hemisphere,

 with its members in the Episcopal Church and the Anglican Church of Canada.
-The Province of Our Lady of Sorrows is a newly-formed, independent autonomous province, with its membership comprised of priests from a number of jurisdictions in the wider Anglican world.
+The Province of Our Lady of Sorrows is an independent autonomous province, with its membership comprised of priests from a number of jurisdictions in the wider Anglican world.

 SSC is not a devotional guild, but takes its stance upon a shared vision

 of ‘a disciplined priestly life fashioned after a definite spiritual

 rule.’
 It is this Rule of Life which unites the Brethren in

 their various priestly ministries and lives.
 They are required to ‘consider